-Moray: About 2.5 miles south and east of Dufftown, on minor road east of A941, just west of River Fiddich, north of Ben Main, at Auchindoun.
+Moray: About 2.5 miles south and east of Dufftown, on track east of A941 (Dufftown to Rhynie road), just west of River Fiddich, north of Ben Main, at Auchindoun Castle.

-OPEN: Access at all reasonable times: footpath is steep and may be muddy – view from exterior only.
+OPEN: Access at all reasonable times (signposted): footpath is steep and may be muddy.

 The basement of the tower was vaulted, and contained cellars, including the wine-cellar with a small stair to the floor above.
 A turnpike stair, in one corner, led up to the vaulted hall on the first floor.
 There were private chambers in the wing and on the floors above.

 ‘Achindoun’ is marked on Pont’s map of Strathspey and is depicted as a large L-plan tower of for storeys on a hill.

 The existing castle was built for John, Earl of Mar, who was murdered by his brother, James III, at Craigmillar Castle.
 It is said to have passed to Thomas (or Robert) Cochrane, a reputed master mason, one of James III’s favourites.
 In 1482 he was hanged from Lauder Bridge by nobles led by Archibald ‘Bell the Cat’ Douglas, Earl of Angus.